Passing California Smog Tests

 When fuel (HC) and air (O2 + N2) are combusted the ideal product would be energy and water vapor (H20).
 Because the combustion process is imperfect, CO is one of the byproducts produced.
 CO is measured as a percentage of the exhaust gas.
 It is a colorless odorless gas and if you breath it, it will combine with the hemoglobin in your blood and make you sick or kill you in larger doses.
 Running your engine in the garage is a great way to pass out and possibly die.

 NOx is produced when combustion chamber temperatures are high.
-It was once viewed as the #1 enemy and responsible for the smog in the LA basin.
+It was once viewed as the #1 environmental enemy and largely responsible for the smog in the LA basin.
 At that time emission reducing devices were geared towards reducing it at the expense of other emissions.
 That was 20 years ago and since then scientists have come to understand that all the emissions are destructive especially CO2 (a harmful greenhouse gas).

 Unfortunately on a VW there is no simple way to minimize all three emissions at once like a modern car is able to do.
 Lower the HC and CO by leaning out the engine and you produce too much NOx and vice versa.
-Plus, the catalytic converter (which few models are equipped with) can only do its job at the near perfect fuel ratio (theoretically ideal) which isn't the best ratio for long life of an air-cooled engine.
+Plus, the catalytic converter (which few air-cooled VW models are equipped with) can only do its job at the near perfect fuel ratio (theoretically ideal) which isn't the best ratio for long life of an air-cooled engine.

 4. Fail vs. GP:

-There are limits for each of the three exhaust gases that are tested.
+There are emissions limits for each of the three exhaust gases that are tested.
 Because the smog test is done at two speeds, this means that there are 6 ways to fail.

 On top of that, there are a higher set of limits that are classified as Gross Polluter (GP).
 These limits are not as high as they used to be and if any of your exhaust readings exceeded the GP limit you were forced to have to smog your vehicle every year instead of every 2 years.
 I'm not sure if that's still the case anymore.
 Even so, you can be labeled GP on the first test and you will probably have to go to a repair center immediately.

 One way to avoid this situation is to have a pre-test done at any smog station.
 This is a testing mode that does not record the results and transmit them to the DMV.
-The test is expensive (same price as a smog test) but worthwhile especially if you have never smogged before (or had the engine replaced recently) because you may be paying twice as much to smog every year if you get tagged as a GP.
+The test is expensive (same price as a smog test) but worthwhile especially if you have never smogged before (or had the engine replaced recently) because you would be paying twice as much to smog every year if you get tagged as a GP.

 Or you can get tested by your mechanic if he has an exhaust sniffer.
+Many use old Sun branded equipment and who knows when they last calibrated it?

 5. Visual Test: